 Is the managed password stored or logged anywhere?

 No, that would reduce the security of the password.
-It exists in memory long enough to set the value on user and the service and then it is cleared.
+It exists in memory long enough to set the value on the user and the service and then it is cleared.

 There is no storage of the password anywhere other than how Windows stores passwords.